IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 $$

 The model has $$2 \times (1 + \sum_i m_i + M)$$ parameters in total.
 The nested
-structure is what makes it multilevel.
-This is an important feature, since it allows for information sharing between the individual values of the grouping variables, which has a regularizing effect on the estimates.
+structure, which can be seen in Equations (5a) and (5b), is what makes the model multilevel.
+This is an important feature, since it allows for information sharing between the individual values of the grouping variables.
+In particular, this has regularizing effect on the estimates, which is also known as shrinkage resulting from partial pooling.

-Having defined the model, the posterior distribution can now be obtained.
-This procedure is standard and can be undertaken by, for instance, implementing the model in Stan or using a higher-level package, such as [`brms`], which is what is exemplified in the section on implementation.
-The result is a large collection of draws of the parameters from the posterior distribution.
+Having defined the model, the posterior distribution can now be obtained by means of Markov chain Monte Carlo sampling.
+This procedure is standard and can be performed using, for instance, Stan or a higher-level package, such as [`brms`], which is what is exemplified in the section on implementation.
+The result is a collection of draws of the parameters from the posterior distribution.
 For each draw of the parameters, a draw of the net promoter score can be computed using the following formula:

 $$
-s_i = 100 \times (\theta^p_i - \theta^d_i)
+s_i = 100 \times (\theta^p_i - \theta^d_i) \tag{6}
 $$

 for $$i = 1, \dots, K$$.
 This means that we have obtained a (joint) posterior distribution of the net promoter score over the $$K$$ cells.
-It is now time to combine the scores for the cells on the level of the individual values of the grouping variables, which results in $$\sum_i m_i$$ scores in total.
+It is now time to combine the scores for the cells on the level of the values of the $$M$$ grouping variables, which results in $$\sum_i m_i$$ scores in total.

 ## Poststratification

-Step 2 is poststratification.
+Step 2 is poststratification, whose purpose is to correct for potential deviations of the sample from the population; recall the discussion around Equation (4).
 The idea is straightforward.
+Each draw from the posterior distribution is $$K$$ values for the net promoter score, one for each cell.
+All one has to do is to take a weighted average of these scores where the weights are the counts observed in the population:

+$$
+s^i_j = \frac{\sum_{k \in I^i_j} N_k \, s_k}{\sum_{k \in I^i_j} N_k}
+$$

+where $$I^i_j$$ is as in Equation (3), for $$i = 1, \dots, M$$ and $$j = 1,
+\dots, m_i$$.
+The above gives a poststratified draw from the posterior distribution of the net promoter score for variable $$i$$ and value $$j$$.
+In practice, depending on the tool used, one might perform the poststratification differently, such as predicting counts of detractors, neutrals, and promoters in the cells given their in-population sizes and then aggregating those counts and following the definition of the net promoter score.

 # Implementation